Table of Contents

 The First Amendment

-The first amendment covers freedom of speech, religion, assembly, press, and citizens’ right to petition the government and ask them to make changes.
+The First Amendment covers freedom of speech, religion, assembly, the press, and citizens’ right to petition the government and ask them to make changes.
 It is one of the best-known parts of the Bill of Rights, the first ten amendments that gave rights to citizens and limited the powers of the central government.

-Everyone has freedom of speech in the United States.
-If someone is under 18, the first amendment still protects their freedom of expression.
-Even foreigners living in or visiting the United States have first amendment rights.
-The first amendment is neither left-wing nor right-wing and has been used to defend the speech of people on either political side many times.
+Everyone has the right to freedom of speech in the United States.
+If someone is under 18, the First Amendment still protects their freedom of expression.
+Even foreigners living in or visiting the United States have First Amendment rights.
+The First Amendment is neither left-wing nor right-wing, and it has been used many times to defend the speech of people on both political sides.

 The First Amendment Prevents a State Religion and Makes Demonstrations Legal

 There is also the right to publicly demonstrate without being arrested.
-Unless they present a clear danger to other people, these peaceful protests must be allowed.
+Unless they pose a clear danger to others, these peaceful protests must be allowed.

-The government cannot shut down protests that they say may offend people or may create a disturbance.
-You also cannot be forced to say anything by the government or prevented from receiving information.
+The government cannot shut down protests, it says, because doing so may offend people or create a disturbance.
+You also cannot be forced by the government to say anything or prevented from receiving information.

 What Are the Limits?